AnswerDotAI/gpu.cpp/README.md

 ## Who is gpu.cpp for?

-For exploring this space of GPU algorithms with the ability to portably just work on a wide range of hardware, without any intermediaries of model export, compilation, or runtime support, gpu.cpp is a lightweight library that makes it simple to write low-level GPU code that runs on any device with almost any GPU.
+gpu.cpp makes it simple to implement and integrate low-level GPU algorithms in your code with the ability to portably just work on a wide range of hardware, without any intermediaries of model exporting, compilation, or runtime support. gpu.cpp is a lightweight library that makes it simple to write low-level GPU code that runs on any device with almost any GPU.

+While AI research today focuses on the frontier of datacenters, there is immense potential for highly capable generalist models to be embedded in computers that are personal and local.

+There’s a deep stack of technologies supporting large-scale datacenter GPU compute beginning with low level CUDA on top of which there’s a stack of compilers and frameworks.
+By contrast, when we think of developing low level GPU compute on personal devices, it’s been largely relegated to a small group of game engine developers and machine learning compiler and inference runtime experts.

+We created gpu.cpp as a lightweight C++ library that allows us to easily and directly implement native low-level GPU algorithms as part of R&D and drop implementations into code running on personal computing devices either as native applications or in the browser without impediment by hardware, tooling, or runtime support.

 gpu.cpp is implemented using the WebGPU API specification, which is designed for cross-platform GPU interactions.
 In spite of the name, WebGPU has native